The 10 Minute Guide to Being GDPR Compliant

 Even if your ﬁrm is not located in the EU, these regulations may still apply to you.

-If you have users who live in the EU who are have their personal information in your systems, then you will need to comply.
-The GDPR regulations apply to firms inside or outside the EU as long as they are storing or tracking personal data for EU individuals.
+If you have EU users who have their personal information in your systems, then you will need to comply.
+The GDPR requirements apply to ﬁrms inside or outside the EU as long as they are storing or tracking personal data of EU individuals.

 How Dropsuite Can Help with GDPR

-Dropsuite backup and archiving solutions were specifically designed to ensure continuous protection of data and compliance to various data regulations.
-Our powerful automated backup and archiving coupled with easy-to-use, one-click restore ensures your customer’s data is available and maintains integrity at all times.
+Dropsuite’s backup and archiving solutions were speciﬁcally designed to ensure continuous protection of data and compliance with various data regulations.
+Our powerful automated backup and archiving coupled with easy-to-use, one-click restore ensure your customers’ data is available and secure at all times.

-In addition, our advanced search features make finding data lightning-fast and efficient.
-This can greatly facilitate instances where retrieving and reporting on EU individual’s data is essential.
+In addition, our advanced search features make ﬁnding data lightning-fast and eﬃcient.
+This can greatly facilitate instances where retrieving personal data on an individual must be done under a tight regulatory deadline.